rubenpieters/sys-polyflow/spec/proposal.md

 - [x] This isn't a runtime feature (e.g. library functionality, non-ECMAScript syntax with JavaScript output, etc.)
 - [x] This feature would agree with the rest of [TypeScript's Design Goals](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Design-Goals).

-Regarding bullet point 1: the goal of this proposal is to provide more _complete_ typechecking than 3.5, and thus we want to avoid breaking any code compared to 3.5.
+NOTE: (Regarding bullet point 1) The goal of this proposal is to provide more _complete_ typechecking than 3.5, and thus we want to avoid breaking any code compared to 3.5.